kkharel/ML-KNN-Stroke-Prediction/README.md

-# <p align="center">ML KNN Algorithm Exploration for Binary Classification of Stroke Prediction/p>
+# <p align="center">ML KNN Algorithm Exploration for Binary Classification of Stroke Prediction

 For this project, we will be exploring KNN algorithm for stroke prediction dataset.
 The dataset comes from kaggle [https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset]